The March of Time (radio program)

-Production
+Origins

 The March of Time had its origins in a 1928 radio series developed at WLW in Cincinnati, Ohio, by radio pioneer Fred Smith, who obtained permission to use material from Time magazine in his broadcasts.
 Later, Smith and Roy E. Larsen, the first circulation manager for Time, developed Time magazine's own radio program, which they called Newscasting.
 That program evolved into The March of Time, the first network presentation of a dramatized "news" format.
 At Smith's suggestion, the program included the "10 best radio actors", an "announcer extraordinary", a "splendid orchestra" and a "clever director."

+Production and writing

 "The March of Time was the first radio newsreel", wrote radio historian John Dunning, "dramatized news events, elaborately staged with sound effects and music, put together like a newspaper—often on deadline, with impact and accuracy its twin goals."

 The March of Time began airing as a weekly series March 6, 1931, on CBS Radio on over 32 stations on Friday evenings.
 The half-hour program aired Fridays at 8:30 p.m.
 ET.
 In 1935 the program was trimmed to 15 minutes and aired five times a week, but after a year returned to its 30-minute weekly format.
 Suspended in 1939, the series was revived in 1941 with a new format, and lasted until 1945.

 Time Inc. was the only sponsor of all of the shows; other sponsors included Remington Rand, the Wrigley Company, and Electrolux.
 The March of Time aired on CBS through October 7, 1937, and was subsequently broadcast on the Blue Network (October 14, 1937 – June 5, 1942), NBC (July 9, 1942 – October 26, 1944), and ABC (November 2, 1944 – July 26, 1945).

-One of radio's most popular programs, The March of Time was described by Variety as "the apex of radio showmanship."
-It reached millions of Americans during its 14-year history.
-The series's promotional value to Time Inc. proved to be incalculable, although Time had announced that it would discontinue the program after the first year.
-It was an expensive production requiring as many as 75 staff and 1,000 hours of labor to get each issue on the air.

-The full studio orchestra was conducted by Howard Barlow (CBS) and Donald Voorhees (NBC).
-The sound effects team was led by Ora Nichols, the only woman who made a living as a sound engineer at that time.
-She and her husband Arthur introduced sound effects to radio, drawing on many successful years of stage and silent film experience.
-They began to freelance their talents to radio in 1928, and were put under contract by CBS as the demand for sound effects increased.
-After her husband's death in 1931, Nichols continued to lead the profession and was called the "first lady of sound effects."
-The media voted Nichols one of the most influential women in radio; other women honored included Amelia Earhart, Eleanor Roosevelt and Kate Smith.